dcrosta/keystone/docs/tutorial/reacting-to-the-web.rst

 with the rest of the page as before.

-However, if there is no "count_to" query string parameter, the test in the line ``if 'count_to' in request.values:`` will fail, and the program will pick up in the ``else:`` block, and set a default value of 10 to count to.
+However, if there is no "count_to" query string parameter, the test in the line ``if 'count_to' in request.values:`` will fail, and the program will jump to the ``else:`` block, and set a default value of 10 to count to.
 Since "``10``" is the syntax for expressing an integer in Python, we don't need to convert it to an integer (as it already is one, and the conversion would do nothing).